Skip to article frontmatterSkip to article content

 MAx=MbM A \mathbf{x} = M \mathbf{b}

-We define UMAU \equiv M A, and we know that we want to reduce UU to upper-triangular form.
+We define UMAU \equiv M A, and we know that if can reduce UU to upper-triangular form, then we can solve for x\mathbf{x} using forward substitution in O(N2)\sim\mathcal{O}(N^2) operations.

 Ux=MbU \mathbf{x} = M \mathbf{b}